-While Crunching is also a fading phenomenon and not present in countries with good labour laws like Germany, Christopher Kassulke from Handygames sees the high pressure on labour and the relative short employment cycle as problematic.
+While Crunching is also a fading phenomenon and not present in countries with good labor laws like Germany, Christopher Kassulke from Handygames sees the high pressure on labor and the relative short employment cycle as problematic.
 The games industry can simply not mature if it churns through its best talents at the current rate.
 At Kassulke’s estimation, the games industry loses half of its workforce within a single century.
-Unlike the movie industry, it does not have its equivalent of a Steven Spielberg or Sophia Coppola, the types of visionaries who strengthen the art form and push the boundaries of gaming as a medium.
+Unlike the movie industry it does not have its equivalent of a Steven Spielberg or Sophia Coppola, the types of visionaries who strengthen the art form and push the boundaries of gaming as a medium.

 In summary, the panel discussion on the state of the industry was an excellent opener for the QuoVadis 2016.
 It looked critically on the current challenges with diverse speakers.
-Unfortunately, it did not offer much in terms of how they can be overcome but touched on a few approaches for further investigation.
+Unfortunately it did not offer much in terms of how they can be overcome but touched on a few approaches for further investigation.
 Were the game developers and speakers just reluctant in sharing their findings to secure their advantage or are they still looking for solutions?
 I would have appreciated snippets of visionary insight from potential leaders who will bring the games industry to the next level.

 Personally, I see the big challenges for independent developers in building a team from scratch that does not only consist of excellent artists, designers and coders but has capabilities and most importantly capacity for business management activities like community management, online marketing, human resource and finance.
 Some teams get distracted from development when the attention level rises.
 A small community of hardcore fans is easy to keep engaged by releasing DevDiaries and discuss design choices openly.
-But there is a threat in getting sidetracked by catering to a big audience and keeping it entertaining.
+But there is a threat in getting sidetracked by catering to a big audience and keeping it entertained.
 Marketing needs planners and strategists, and developers who know how to stay cool facing emotional critique from impatient or dissatisfied fans.

 I am aware that this “professionalization” of game development feels like a diversion for passionate and devoted developers.
-However, I am confident that as games become more and more integrated into our lives and attract professionals from outside the industry, this paradigm shift will occur in time.
+However, I am confident that as games become more and more integrated in our lives and attract professionals from outside the industry, this paradigm shift will occur in time.